• STAFF & CONTRACTORS

 (Development and Communications Director)

 For more than 21 years, Shaheen Khurana worked on the design and implementation of mobile systems, GPS and disaster emergency telecommunications, including at CSRA Inc. in Arlington, Virginia, and at Sprint Nextel Corporation in Reston, Virginia.
-She also has volunteered in many capacities, including for RESET, The Women’s Center in Vienna, Virginia and the Girl Scouts of America.
+She now works with a number of local nonprofits and grassroots organizations focused on STEM/Computer Science outreach to underserved communities and girl scouts, promoting legislative actions for achieving menstrual equity in VA, campaigning to elect women candidates to public office and empowering victims of domestic abuse at the Women’s Center serving the metropolitan DC area.
 She holds bachelor’s degrees in mathematics and computer engineering from the University of Bombay, India, and a master’s degree in computer science from the University of Texas in Dallas.
 Ms. Khurana began working for RESET in 2017.
-She recruits and trains volunteers, develops school partnerships, provides social media content, compiles annual program data, and expands RESET’s role in providing hands-on programs for students in emerging fields, including Information Technology.
-She also develops web site content to help volunteers design and improve classroom programs.
+She recruits and trains volunteers, develops school partnerships, provides social media content, compiles annual program data, and expands RESET’s role in providing hands-on programs for students in emerging fields, especially Computer Science.
+She also develops curriculum content to help volunteers design and improve classroom programs.

 (Volunteer Classroom Skills Advisor)